 Grizzlies ‘Saved His Life’ and Now He Fights To Save Theirs

-Naturalist and author Doug Peacock has joined our lawsuit to defend the grizzlies and permanently stop the hunt.
+Naturalist and author Doug Peacock joined our lawsuit.
 After serving two tours as a Green Beret medic in Vietnam, he went into the American wilderness to confront his demons.
 There, he closely observed grizzlies across the west—an experience he says “saved his life.”
-Below, he talks about the government’s recent decision to delist grizzlies and why now—more than ever—we need to “fight like hell” to save them.
+Below, he talks about the government’s attempts to delist grizzlies and why now—more than ever—we need to “fight like hell” to save them.

-JESSICA: Why did you start the “Save the Grizzly” campaign?
+JESSICA: Why did you join the fight to protect grizzlies?

 DOUG: It was something that needed doing and no one was taking it on.
-Back when the government was first considering delisting, I wrote a letter to President Obama that was signed by some of the world’s leading conservationists.
+Back when the government was first considering delisting the species, I wrote a letter to President Obama that was signed by some of the world’s leading conservationists.
 I [also] formed the “Save the Yellowstone Grizzly” campaign so people could see the petition and take action.

 I do not believe that, given the existing mortality rate of the Yellowstone grizzly population segment, grizzlies can endure a single season of trophy hunting.
 You won’t just have the people with hunting tags taking a bear.
 Everybody on earth will be shooting at grizzlies.
 And once they start killing grizzlies, it’s just going to continue.

 DOUG: I’m keeping up the heat.
-Earthjustice has filed a lawsuit, and the attorneys want testimony to make clear what is at stake in the case.
-I’ve prepared a statement that says my own life would be irreparably damaged if grizzly delisting stands.
+When Earthjustice filed a lawsuit in 2017, the attorneys wanted testimony to make clear what is at stake in the case.
+I prepared a statement that says my own life would be irreparably damaged if grizzly delisting stands.

 Right now you’ve got an island population of six or seven hundred grizzlies.
 The number of known grizzly bear deaths is around 60 per year, with additional unknown deaths.
 If they squeeze even a single hunting license in, it could turn things around so fast.